Angp4s/WinDevWorkshop/README.md

 The purpose of the Workshop is to provide a more interactive developer training experience that minimizes lecture in favor of more instructor led lab experiences.

 Each module contains a minimal PPT deck and one or more 'hands on labs' for direct delivery in a classroom setting.

+The lab manuals and solution files for this module have been moved.
+All hands on labs are now in their own repo at https://github.com/Windows-Readiness/WinDevHOLs so that they can be easily downloaded independently of the slide decks.

 The day long agenda consists of the following modules, each 60 minutes split between PPT and Lab